DSR-RHIT/creating-reproducible-reports/pages/113_report.md

 ### display equation

-The calibration equation is a main result.
+The calibration equation is the first of the two main results.

 ![](../resources/images/text-icon.png)<!-- -->